AntonTsk/Django-Blog/README.md

-# Flask Blog
+# Django Blog
-Blog written in Python using the Flask framework
+Blog written in Python using the Django framework